 What are some fun, cheap things to do in Indianapolis?

 The Indianapolis Art Center, the Monon Trail, White River State Park, and the Indianapolis Cultural Trail are all free or cheap things to do in Indianapolis.
-The ruins at Holliday Park or visiting the Old Northside Historic District are other inexpensive options.
+Other inexpensive options include the ruins at Holliday Park or visiting the Old Northside Historic District.